udoprog/datalock/README.md

 # The DataLock Client

-This intends to be a Datastore v1beta3 compatible client.
+This intends to be a Datastore gRPC V1 compatible client.

 * Based on Java 8 and CompletableFuture's.
 * The client is fully asynchronous.